 Students travelling to school by bus must enter the school grounds immediately upon leaving the bus.
-Students who catch buses home are supervised within the school grounds until they board their bus.
-Students are expected to sit in their bus lines, with their bags in front of them.

-Application forms for bus travel and travel subsidies are available on line.
-Students who are transported from their home to the bus pick-up-point (more than 3 km) by a parent or guardian are eligible for travel subsidy.
+Students who catch buses home are supervised within the school grounds, by a Teacher until they board their bus.
+Application forms for bus travel and travel subsidies are available on line at https://transportnsw.info/travel-info/using-public-transport/school-travel.
+Students who are transported from their home to the bus pick-up-point (more than 3 km) by a parent or guardian are eligible for travel a subsidy.
 Please contact the school office for further information.